canonical/data-science-stack/docs/explanation/dss-arch.rst

 At the application layer, DSS includes:

-* Jupyter Notebook: Open source environment that provides a flexible interface to organise DS projects and ML workloads.
+* Jupyter Notebooks: Open source environment that provides a flexible interface to organise DS projects and ML workloads.
 * MLflow: Open source platform for managing ML life cycle, including experiment tracking and model registry.
 * ML frameworks: DSS comes by default with PyTorch and Tensorflow.
 Users can manually add other frameworks, depending on their needs and use cases.